 To run a shell script on a virtual machine you may use a static method runCommand of class io.murano. configuration.Linux.
 Since this method is static you do not need to create any objects of its class: you can just do something like:

-'''

-- type('io.murano.configuration.Linux').runCommand($server.agent, 'sudo apt-
+''' - type('io.murano.configuration.Linux').runCommand($server.agent, 'sudo aptor, if we declare another namespace prefix this may be shortened to

-→get update')

-'''
+-get update') '''